Dynamics and observational signatures of core-collapse supernovae with central engines: hydrodynamics simulations with Monte Carlo post-processing: Acknowledgements

 \section{Acknowledgements}

-We thank Raffaella Margutti, Wenbin Lu, Peter Nugent, Ke-Jung Chen, Brian Metzger, V.\ Ashley Villar, and Edo Berger for insightful discussions, Matt Nicholl for discussion and for suggesting LSQ14mo as a comparison event for our spectra, and Michael Zingale, Maximilian P.\ Katz, Eric T.\ Johnson and Alexander Smith Clark for help with the \castro\ setup.
+\markchange{We thank the anonymous referee for constructive comments on the manuscript.} We thank Raffaella Margutti, Wenbin Lu, Peter Nugent, Ke-Jung Chen, Brian Metzger, V.\ Ashley Villar, Peter Blanchard, and Edo Berger for insightful discussions, Matt Nicholl for discussion and for suggesting LSQ14mo as a comparison event for our spectra, and Michael Zingale, Maximilian P.\ Katz, Eric T.\ Johnson and Alexander Smith Clark for help with the \castro\ setup.
+The spectral data for the observed supernovae that we compared our simulation results to were obtained through WISeREP (\citealt{Yaron2012}; \url{https://www.wiserep.org}).
 This material is based in part upon work supported by the U.~S.\ Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Department of Energy Computational Science Graduate Fellowship under Award Number DE-SC0021110.
 DK is supported in part by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, DE-AC02-05CH11231, DE-SC0004658, and DE-SC0024388, and by a grant from the Simons Foundation (622817DK).
 This research benefited from meetings and collaborations funded by the Gordon and Betty Moore Foundation through Grant GBMF5076.
 This research used resources of the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.~S.\ Department of Energy under Contract No.\ DE-AC02-05CH11231 using NERSC awards DDR-ERCAP 0032257 and NP-ERCAP 0033809.

 This report was prepared as an account of work sponsored by an agency of the United States Government.
 Neither the United States Government nor any agency thereof, nor any of their employees, makes any warranty, express or implied, or assumes any legal liability or responsibility for the accuracy, completeness, or usefulness of any information, apparatus, product, or process disclosed, or represents that its use would not infringe privately owned rights.
 Reference herein to any specific commercial product, process, or service by trade name, trademark, manufacturer, or otherwise does not necessarily constitute or imply its endorsement, recommendation, or favoring by the United States Government or any agency thereof.
 The views and opinions of authors expressed herein do not necessarily state or reflect those of the United States Government or any agency thereof.